azoth-lang/azoth.language.reference/src/namespaces.md

 namespace.
 If a declaration with the same name whose type doesn't match the usage is found, name resolution continues.

-## Using Directives
+## Import Directives

-Using directives can appear at the top of a source code file before any other declarations, or inside a namespace declaration before any other declarations.
-As namespaces are searched inside out, using directives are searched before the containing namespace.
-Using directives pull in names for the given namespace from all packages.
-Note that using directives must always use fully qualified names starting from the global namespace.
-If a using directive references a namespace, it brings into scope only declarations directly in the namespace, not in namespaces nested inside it.
-The order of using directives doesn't matter.
-All the names brought into scope by using directives are searched simultaneously.
-Thus if two using directives bring in the same name uses of that name will be ambiguous.
+Import directives can appear at the top of a source code file before any other declarations, or inside a namespace declaration before any other declarations.
+As namespaces are searched inside out, import directives are searched before the containing namespace.
+Import directives pull in names for the given namespace from all packages.
+Note that import directives must always use fully qualified names starting from the global namespace.
+If an import directive references a namespace, it brings into scope only declarations directly in the namespace, not in namespaces nested inside it.
+The order of import directives doesn't matter.
+All the names brought into scope by import directives are searched simultaneously.
+Thus if two import directives bring in the same name uses of that name will be ambiguous.

 ```azoth